DevExpress/dashboard-extension-funnel-d3-item/README.md

 ## Installation

-To add the Funnel3D custom item extension to the Web Dashboard, follow the steps below.
+To add a custom Funnel3D item extension to the Web Dashboard, follow the steps below.

 1. Attach both the D3.js v4.x and D3Funnel scripts to the project.
 You can find these libraries here: [D3](https://github.com/d3/d3) and [D3Funnel](https://github.com/jakezatecky/d3-funnel).